Cycling Tanzania: Bikepacking & Cycle Touring Routes

 Udzungwa Mountains National Park

-For such a huge country, Tanzania doesn’t have many roads, the vastity of the conservation areas covering more than 15% of its surface forces the road network into big detours.
+For such a huge country, Tanzania doesn’t have many roads, and the vastity of the conservation areas covering more than 15% of its surface forces the road network into big detours.
 Great thing for Tanzania to give priority to that.

 The main roads though are mostly in a good state compared to neighboring countries.
 You’ll leave the tar only in a few sections and the dirt roads are mostly well maintained, with few corrugations or sandy parts.